The Snack Is More Interesting

 - In the remake of Oceans Eleven Brad Pitt decided to play his character this way; he's snacking on food in just about every scene except the heist itself.
 Pitt justifies it in the commentaries by pointing out that, given the thieves' breakneck and unpredictable schedule during the heist prep, you really couldn't count on regular meal times.

 - In Galaxy Quest, Fred is often seen with snack food, even in serious situations.
-(He was originally intended to be a stoner, but those references were taken out to make the movie PG, leaving a habit for snacking that's still pretty funny.)
-They may never mention any pot use, but damn near everything about Fred's personality implies that he's a stoner.
+He was originally intended to be a stoner, but those references were taken out to make the movie PG, leaving a habit for snacking that's still pretty funny.
+They may never directly mention any pot use, but damn near everything about Fred's personality still implies it.

 - Denied by Volstagg in Thor.
 Do not mistake his appetite for apathy!
 His buddy Thor eats the same way while on Earth.
 Understandable since he's never tried Midgardian food before, and enjoys it Asgard style.